rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 #### Customer DBs vs Shared DBs

 The data in our system was partitioned into a single-DB per customer and several shared DBs for reporting, lists of values and taxonimies.
 All *shared DBs* were compared to their `base`.
-It is a 1:1 relationship and we can simply create a GIT branch for every comparison in every repo.
+It was a 1:1 relationship.
+We could create a GIT branch for every comparison in every repo and leave the changes *staged* for review.

-*Customer DBs*, on the other hand, are all compared to the same sample DB called `4vallees`.
-To keep the Git repo clean we stash away the changes for every *customer DB* to *base* comparison before moving onto the next DB.
-Stashing away allows us to review the diffs before making a commit.
+*Customer DBs*, on the other hand, were all compared to the same sample DB called `4vallees_base`.
+To keep the Git repo clean we *stashed* the changes for every *customer DB* to *base* comparison before moving onto the next DB. *Stashing* allowed us to review the diffs before making a commit.

 For example, comparing customer DB *c_hdj3ud5* to *base* creates stash *c_hdj3ud5-202002211117:staging*.